DoNotEatMe/RavenageGameSpy/README.md

 ## Prerequisites for raw code

-Before using raw code of RavenageGameSpy, ensure that the following prerequisites are met:
+Before using raw code of appIDGameSpy, ensure that the following prerequisites are met:

 - You have the `vcpkg` package manager installed on your system.
 - You have installed the `curl` and `rapidjson` packages using `vcpkg` with x64-windows-static triplet.